aryanrajtrangham/Courses_from_priyanshu/Docker.md

   </br>To add label to a specific node

 - docker service create --name myoverlay --network --replicas 3 nginx
-  </br>When we define network with service it gets propageted to other nodes as well.
+  </br>When we define network with service it gets propagated to other nodes as well.

 - docker service create-name demoservice --hostname="{{.Node.Hostname}}-{{.Service.Name}}" nginx
   </br>We use placeholder template by two curly braces.